hexagontk/hexagon/hexagon_core/README.md

 This module holds utilities used in other libraries of the toolkit

-## Helpers
+# Package com.hexagonkt.helpers

 JVM information, a logger and other useful utilities.

-## Dependency Injection
-bind classes to creation closures or instances and inject them.

-## Instance Serialization
-parse/serialize data in different formats to class instances.

-## Configuration Settings
-load settings from different data sources and formats.

-# Package com.hexagonkt
-TODO

-# Package com.hexagonkt.helpers
-TODO
+This is more stuff.

+Another paragraph.

 # Package com.hexagonkt.http

-TODO
+HTTP code shared between clients and servers and independent of third party libraries.

 # Package com.hexagonkt.injection

-TODO
+Bind classes to creation closures or instances and inject them.

 # Package com.hexagonkt.serialization

-TODO
+Parse/serialize data in different formats to class instances.

 # Package com.hexagonkt.settings

-TODO
+Load settings from different data sources and formats.